Keyboard shortcuts

 Credentials from the environment. env("SIP_DOMAIN") reads a variable, so no secrets live in the script.
 Pass them as shown above, or from an --env-file.

 Register, then wait for it.
-SIP is asynchronous: register() only starts registration. await_until(|| <assertion>, "10s") re-runs the assertion until it holds or the timeout elapses — never sleep and hope. assert(a.registered) reads the agent’s state; .is_true() checks it.
+SIP is asynchronous: register() only starts registration. await until(() => <assertion>, "10s") re-runs the assertion until it holds or the timeout elapses — never sleep and hope. expect(a.registered) reads the agent’s state; .toBeTruthy() checks it.

 Place the call. a.dial(b) calls B at its address (you can also dial a number or SIP URI as a string).
-We then wait until B is ringingb.state is one of State::Idle / State::Ringing / State::Established.
+We then wait until B is ringingb.state is one of State.Idle / State.Ringing / State.Established.

-Answer and connect. b.accept() answers; both sides become Established. await_until without a timeout uses the default (overridable with default_timeout(...)).
+Answer and connect. b.accept() answers; both sides become Established. until without a timeout uses the default (overridable with defaultTimeout(...)).

-Hold, then hang up. wait(3) holds for three seconds — and fails if an established call drops in that window, so it doubles as a stability check. a.hangup() ends the call; we confirm both return to Idle.
+Hold, then hang up. await wait(3) holds for three seconds — and fails if an established call drops in that window, so it doubles as a stability check. a.hangup() ends the call; we confirm both return to Idle.

 What failure looks like